Computing

 Overview of KS3

-In Year 7 the students have 55 minutes of Computer Science with ICT per week.
+In Year 7 students have 55 minutes of Computer Science with ICT per week.
 They are taught about the ethical aspects of Computer Science and ICT and the first unit covers E-safety.
 The next key focus in Year 7 is image manipulation and video editing.
-They will be using several different programs and techniques to present on topics studied in the E-safety unit.
-The students will then move on to study spreadsheet and will develop skills such as how to enter data into a spreadsheet, use of formula and functions and how to use spreadsheet to model real life scenarios.
-They will then move on to study topics that are more geared to the Computer Science curriculum such as the Computer Systems development, binary and coding using the BBC Micro bit.
-The final unit in year 7 is - The use of email on computer networks.
+They use several different programs and techniques to present on topics studied in the E-safety unit.
+Students then move on to study spreadsheets and will develop skills such data entry, use of formula and functions and how to use spreadsheets to model real life scenarios.
+They move on to study topics that are more geared to the Computer Science curriculum such as Computer Systems development, binary and coding using the BBC Micro bit.
+The final unit in year 7 is the use of email on computer networks.

 In Year 9 Students have 55 minutes of Computer Science with ICT per week.
 The first term of Computer Science is focussed on the students covering a Networking Unit.
-Again, they will be using various Microsoft Office Software to present their work.
-They will then move on to plan, design, develop, test and evaluate a website.
-The students will then continue to develop on the programming techniques that they studied in year 8 and will start coding more complex systems using Visual Basic and Python.
+Again, they use various Microsoft Office Software to present their work.
+They move on to plan, design, develop, test and evaluate a website.
+Students continue to develop the programming techniques covered in Year 8 and will start coding more complex systems using Visual Basic and Python.

 Overview of KS4

-In KS4, we offer GCSE Computer Science to students who chose to study it as an option subject for their GCSE.
-This is a 2 years course and will cover all topics in the OCR GCSE curriculum for Computer Science.
-Students will have 3 lessons of Computer Science per week, with each lesson lasting 55 minutes.
-The course covers 3 main units of work, which are: Computer Systems, Computational Thinking and Programming.
+In KS4, we offer GCSE Computer Science to students who chose to study it as an option subject for their GCSEs.
+This is a 2- year course and covers all topics in the OCR GCSE curriculum for Computer Science.
+Students have 3 lessons of Computer Science per week.
+The course covers 3 main units of work: Computer Systems, Computational Thinking and Programming.

 The course is assessed by students writing two exam papers.
 The grade they attain in the end is based solely on the written exams.
 However, they are also required to spend time completing programming tasks, with written confirmation that time was spent on such projects getting submitted to the examination board.
 No grade is assigned to this piece of work, but it is formal requirement of the course.